shapeshed/shapeshed.com/content/posts/book_review_html_xhtml_musciano_kennedy.md

-{
-  "slug": "book-review-html-xhtml-musciano-kennedy",
-  "title": "Book Review - HTML & XHTML - Musciano & Kennedy",
-  "date": "2007-02-14T00:00:00+00:00",
++++
+date = "2007-02-14T00:00:00+00:00"
-  "description": "Although a good introduction to HTML this book suffers from its age but turns up some unexplored parts of HTML even for an experienced reader.  ", "tags": [
+description = "Although a good introduction to HTML this book suffers from its age but turns up some unexplored parts of HTML even for an experienced reader.  " slug = "book-review-html-xhtml-musciano-kennedy" tags = ["XHTML", "Book Reviews"] title = "Book Review - HTML & XHTML - Musciano & Kennedy"

-    "XHTML",
-    "Book Reviews"
-  ]
-}
++++

 Authors: Chuck Musciano and Bill Kennedy